Skip to Content

 miso init

 This creates a miso.json configuration file in the current directory.
-Miso will try to assume it’s own default configuration, but will ask you to confirm during miso init to make sure you’re both on the same page.
+Miso will try to assume its own default configuration, but will ask you to confirm during miso init to make sure you’re both on the same page.

 Running Commands from Anywhere